semanticsean/ATAT/tools/testing_emails.md

 # ff creator
 _!ff.creator!(Embody an agent who ... description)_

+An important note is, until the code is improved, ff.creator requires the use of both !ff.creator(Embody)!

-# summarize  -- summarize to json / other formats
+✅  summarize  -- summarize to json / other formats
 _!summarize_start!_
 _!summarize_stop!_
 OR